AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2819073

-We're so very sorry — Upworthy's big bucket of accountability.  ☑ http://www.upworthy.com/corrections
+We're so very sorry — Upworthy's big bucket of accountability
+http://www.upworthy.com/corrections

 Report: Online media are more a part of the problem of misinformation ‘than they are the solution’ – Poynter